Delta456/box-cli-maker/README.md

 <img src="img/custom.svg" alt="custom" width=500/>
 </p>

-More examples can be found in the `examples/` folder.
+More examples can be found in the `examples/` folder which you can explore yourself.
+Feel free to add more examples and submit a pr for the [issue](https://github.com/Delta456/box-cli-maker/issues/37)!

 ### Color Types

-Color support is provided by the [gookit/color](https://github.com/gookit/color) module from which it uses `FgColor` and `FgHiColor`. `Color` is a key for the following maps:
+ The [gookit/color](https://github.com/gookit/color) module provides support for colors in your program.
+It uses two main types: `FgColor` and `FgHiColor`.
+These types correspond to different color settings.`Color` is a key for the following maps:

 ```go
  fgColors map[string]color.Color = {